 For the cake:

-In the bowl of a stand mixer whip the yolks and the sugar with with zest until considerably lightened and tripled in volume.
+- In the bowl of a stand mixer whip the yolks and the sugar with with zest until considerably lightened and tripled in volume.
 With the mixer running, pour in the chocolate mixture in a steady stream and beat until combined.
-Add the remaining sugar and extract and beat until combined.
+Add the zest and extract and beat until combined.